 I have an ongoing interest, fascination and appreciation for the relationship between the physical, emotional and spiritual experiences that we humans encounter daily.
 I have studied yogic philosophy under my Madison mentor 500 E-RYT, Aubree Saia, as well as with nationally known teachers Tias and Surya Little of Prajna Yoga in Santa Fe, NM.
 In my experience, the physical practice of yoga postures is very much like receiving an acupuncture treatment.
 I incorporate my recommendations for restorative and therapeutic yoga postures and sequences into my clinical practice as an additional tool to empower my patients and to facilitate their healing process.

 In addition to the art and practice of Chinese medical theory and yogic philosophy, I continue to pursue studies in nutrition and Functional Medicine.
-I am currently enrolled in the Progressive Practitioner Coaching Program, learning under Tom Malterre, MS, CN.
+I have studied functional nutrition with Tom Malterre, MS, CN.
 Tom and his wife authored The Elimination Diet (plus two whole foods cook books).
 Tom's wealth of knowledge and teachings are invaluable to my practice and provide another resource I have to empower and assist my patients in feeling whole, grounded and well.

 I was born and raised in Wisconsin.
 My grandparents owned and operated a farm in Belmont, WI for many years.
 I had the great fortune of growing up being connected to and valuing the resources and rhythms of the Earth.
 I continue to notice how the quality of our physical and emotional experiences shifts with the changes of the season.
 Chinese medicine provides a therapeutic framework to understand, explain and support our bodies, minds and spirits throughout these transitions.
 To immerse myself in the ancient wisdoms and philosophies of Chinese medicine was a very natural progression in my own evolution and I value it deeply.